-Double-entry bookkeeping refers to an accounting system of bookkeeping that requires every account entry to have an opposite and corresponding entry to a different account.
+Double-entry bookkeeping refers to an accounting system of bookkeeping that requires every accounting entry to have an opposite and corresponding entry to a different account.
 These corresponding and equal sides are called debit and credit.
 The rule that guides double-entry bookkeeping is that one account is debited while the other one is credited concurrently.

 7. Mention Some Drawbacks of a Double Entry System?

 The question further assesses your knowledge regarding a double-entry system, specifically about its disadvantages.

 Tip #1: State several drawbacks of this system